 - Each Subcommunity must have at least one subcategory (child Category).

-- With Subcommunities and a default subcommunity set, there will be no way for users to reach top-level categories outside of their current Subcommunity with navigation.
+- With Subcommunities and an established default subcommunity, there will be no way for users to reach top-level Categories outside of their current Subcommunity with navigation.
+See our instructions for navigating between subcommunities.

 1. Access the Dashboard.

-✔️ TIP: Alternatively, append the following to your community URL: /subcommunities
+✔️ TIP: Alternatively, append /subcommunities

 3. Click Add Subcommunity.